 Urbana, IL 61801

-Before this role, Whitney served as an Extension Educator for the Illinois Nutrition Education Programs serving Logan, Menard, and Sangamon counties from 2013-2015.
-She concentrated on creating or improving wellness policies and programs that served low-income or limited-resource communities, primarily communities with high proportions of Supplemental Nutrition Assistance Program (SNAP) recipients.
-Her duties included partnering with local agencies and schools to better serve limited-resource communities in regard to health and wellness, and to facilitate research-based programming that helped families improve their food choices, food shopping and preparation skills, and physical activity.
-She also concentrated on changing the school and community nutrition environments by getting involved with school and community gardens, farmers markets, and providing education and leadership to change school and classroom wellness policies and nutrition practices.
+Before this role, Whitney served as a SNAP-Education Extension Educator for the Illinois Nutrition Education Programs serving Logan, Menard, and Sangamon counties from 2013-2015.
+She concentrated on creating and improving policies, programs, and environments that supported health and obesity prevention in schools and organizations that served youth and adults, primarily those with high percentages of low-income students or Supplemental Nutrition Assistance Program (SNAP) recipients.
+Her activities included partnering with local agencies, coalitions, and schools to better serve limited-resource communities in regard to health and wellness, and facilitating programming to help low-income families improve their food choices, food shopping & preparation skills, and their physical activity.
+She also focused on changing school health environments by getting involved with district and school wellness committees to provide education, best practices, and leadership to change school and classroom wellness policies and practices.

 Whitney earned her B.A. degree in Anthropology from Harvard University.
 Before beginning graduate school, she served as a substitute teacher and private tutor in her hometown of College Station, Texas.
 While nutrition and physical activity had always been a lifelong priority, this experience sparked her interest in education.
-She then continued on to complete her Master of Science degree in Nutritional Sciences, with a focus on Nutrition Education, from the University of Illinois in Urbana-Champaign.
+In 2013, she completed an M.S. degree in Nutritional Sciences, with a focus on Community Nutrition, from the University of Illinois in Urbana-Champaign.
 She is a member of the Society of Nutrition Education and Behavior.

-Whitney strongly believes that it is possible to change to a healthy lifestyle by incorporating small changes little by little.
-She also believes that eating healthfully can be affordable and easy and is an advocate and collector of quick, low-budget meals.
+Whitney strongly believes that you can adopt a healthful lifestyle by incorporating small changes little by little.
+She also believes that eating healthfully can be affordable and easy and is an advocate and collector of quick, low-cost meals.
 She loves sweets and desserts and therefore advocates that all foods can fit into a healthful diet if moderation is practiced!
 She also loves cooking, hiking, BBQ, road trips, festivals, farmers' markets, and living in a state with all four seasons!

 Are you Illinois school foodservice staff?
-Connect with U of I Extension via ABCs of School Nutrition & Team Up ILLINOIS!
+Connect with University of Illinois Extension's ABCs of School Nutrition program via Web, Facebook & Twitter!